Thank you for your response

 If you have any questions related to GST applicability to your income or need to get yourself registered, let us know at email@example.com

 Freelancers may get their payments after tax is deducted at source.
 Similarly, freelancers are required to deduct tax at source before making a payment.
 Here is an illustration:

 Roshni is a graphic designer who works as a freelancer for multiple clients.
 She is paid for each project she works on and not a fixed monthly salary.
 In each such payment, the client deducts tax at source before paying out.
 But, she does not know about the tax she has to deduct at the source.

 Many freelancers have a name for the business and a current account meant for business purposes; they are treated as small businesses from a taxation perspective.
 At times when Roshni has tight deadlines, she hires professionals to keep up with the deadlines.
 In this case, she must deduct tax at source on the amounts payable to them.

 Every time a freelancer or a small business owner makes a payment to professionals which exceeds Rs.30,000 per transaction or in aggregate during a financial year, TDS applies at the rate of 10%.
 The deducted tax at source must be deposited with the government.

 Further, a freelancer must deduct tax or TDS only if he has been audited during the previous financial year.
 A freelancer will be audited only if the annual gross receipts exceed Rs 50 lakh.
 Otherwise, there is no need to deduct tax at source.
-Hence, where the annual gross receipts exceed Rs 50 lakh, and the freelancer has had his accounts audited in the earlier year, TDS would apply to various payments including salary, contractual payments made by the freelancers.
+Hence, where the annual gross receipts exceed Rs 50 lakh, and the freelancer has had his accounts audited in the earlier year, TDS would apply to various payments including salary, and contractual payments made by the freelancers.

-The freelancer would have to check for applicability of TDS on all payments covered under the provisions of TDS.
+The freelancer would have to check for the applicability of TDS on all payments covered under the provisions of TDS.
 Also, once the taxes are deducted, the freelancers are required to deposit the tax and file TDS returns.